mtrobregado/wlan_station_exosite_write_read/README.md

  *                        to Exosite using TI SimpleLink CC3100.
 It also reads Exosite portal dashboard,
  *                        if the dasboard switches has been pressed.
 If dashboard switch has been pressed
  *                        a Tiva Connected Launchpad on-board led will be turned on.
 Two Exosite portal
- *                        dashboards are available to turn on two on-board leds. *
+ *                        dashboard switch are available to turn on two on-board leds. *
  * Device Setup: Tiva Connected Launchpad + CC3100 Booster pack + Sensor Hub Booster Pack *
  */